 What Repairs for Different roofing material?

-The most common types of roofs in Perth are tin, colorbond, Terracotta roof tile, and concrete roof tiles.
+The most common types of roofs in Perth are tin, colorbond roofing, concrete roof tiles and Terracotta roof tile.
 Each type has its good and bad points, and different kind of maintenance has required to keep each in good condition.

 If you notice an issue with your roof, it is best to carry out roof repairs as soon as possible to avoid adding to the extra costs down the track.